Efficient Intra-Rack Resource Disaggregation for HPC Using Co-Packaged DWDM Photonics: Disaggregated Rack Design

 \section{Disaggregated Rack Design}

 For the rest of our study, we will model an \ac{HPC} rack based on a \ac{GPU}-accelerated HPE/Cray EX Supercomputer~\cite{Perlmutter_configuration} where a rack contains 128 \ac{GPU}-accelerated nodes.
-Each node of our model system contains an AMD Milan \ac{CPU} that has eight memory controllers each supporting a 3200MHz DDR4 module.
+Each node of our model system contains an AMD Milan \ac{CPU} with eight memory controllers, each supporting a 3200MHz DDR4 module.
 Therefore, each \ac{CPU} has 256 GB of memory with a maximum bandwidth of 204.8 GBps.
 A compute node also has four NVIDIA Ampere A100 \acp{GPU}.
-Each \ac{GPU} supports 12 third generation NVLink links each supporting 25 GBps per direction.
+Each \ac{GPU} supports 12 third generation NVLink links, each supporting 25 GBps per direction.
 Each \ac{GPU} also has 40 GB of co-located \ac{HBM} with a bandwidth of 1555.2 GBps.
 Each node also has four 31.5 GBps PCI Gen4 links to connect each \ac{GPU} to the \ac{CPU}.
 The \ac{CPU} also connects to four Slingshot 11 \acp{NIC} with 200 Gbps per direction~\cite{Slingshot_analysis}.
-Note that our photonic disaggregation hardware is orthogonal to and thus does not impair past work related to disaggregation such as runtimes, OS support, endpoint sharing management, and security.